 If you’re in the Oltrarno area, stop by Gustapanino (run by the same guys at Gusta Pizza, my favourite pizza spot).
 Make your own panino with what’s on offer or choose from their recommended menu.
 I’m particularly fond of Gusta Panino because they have the option to get your fillings in a piadina, a doughy flat bread.

 Fantasy is the main element of this gem of a sandwich shop located at the side of the lively Sant'Ambrogio market.Unlike other street food places in Florence, Semel puts a creative twist to the panini.
 The fillings are original and appetizing (cacio cheese, pear and truffles/ braised pork and vegetable ratatouille).
 The bread used for the panini is also different from other shops.

-Returning our focus back to the great food places in Florence, we also have Street Food Tours and Hands-on Cooking Classes for Adults & Kids.
+Returning our focus back to the great food places in Florence, we also have Street Food Tours and Hands-on Cooking Classes perfect for families and groups of friends.
 Enjoy tastings of traditional local products at Chianti wine estates on the Taste of Tuscany Wine Tour.
 Walk through the Tuscan vineyards and farms with the kids on the Family-Friendly Tuscany Wine Tasting Tour.
 Expand your Tuscan horizons on a fun Florence Family Vacation to enjoy the culinary treats of Florence on a 6 day, insider led tour.

 To explore other areas of Italy, check out our Nancy Aiello Tours website to read more about the foodie and wine experiences we offer.
 Tell us about yourself and your companions and we'll recommend experiences we think you'll like.